jeffmagill/jeffmagill.dev/content/blog/row-level-security-in-serverless-postgresql-for-hipaa-compliance.md

 ## 3. Serverless Gotchas

 Serverless PostgreSQL is stateless, so we can’t rely on sticky sessions or nerd magic.
-We'll need to establish [PostgreSQL session variables](https://www.postgresql.org/docs/current/runtime-config-client.html) (like `SET SESSION "app.current_user" = 'clinician123';`) at the start of each connection.
+We'll need to establish [PostgreSQL session variables](https://www.postgresql.org/docs/current/runtime-config-client.html) at the start of each connection.
 Our app’s authentication layer should handle this — _don’t trust anyone!_.
-But we're cool, here's the deets:
+But since we're cool, here's the deets:

 ### Set the PostgreSQL Session Variable:**
 In your app, set the user session after successfully establishing a connection:

 ```javascript
 // Node.js example with pg library